TaoELi/cavity-md-ipi/water_VUSC/README.md

 }
 </code></pre>
 Here, the option "charge_array" will redefine the partial charge of each atom in the order of configurations.
 The number of partial charges should match the number of atoms in the simulations.

+A tutorial of running cavity MD for a certain molecular system starting from stratch will be posted shortly for those who has literately *zero* background in MD simulation.